WangYuanMike/CarND-Vehicle-Detection/writeup.md

 * vehicle_images (8792, 64, 64, 3)

 #### 2. Extract HOG, color spatial, and color histogram features
 All feature extract parameters are shown in the table.
 I chose YCrCb as the color space and extracted HOG features of all 3 channels, so that the majority of the features are HOG.
-Finally I combined all the features and used StandardScalor() to normalize all features.
+Finally I combined all the features and used StandardScalor() to normalize them.

 | parameter | value |
 |:---------:|:-----:|